hatredholder/Screenshot-API/README.md

 # :wrench: Installation

-Before running anything you need to make sure you have [Docker](https://www.docker.com/) installed.
+Before running anything, you need to make sure you have [Docker](https://www.docker.com/) installed.

 1. Build a **Docker** container with:
 ```